woa-vayu/POCOX3Pro-Guides/guide/English/dualboot-en.md

 - Run the new shortcut on your desktop (you can also pin it to your start menu / taskbar for ease of access)

 #### Booting to Windows
-- Press `QuickBoot to Windows` inside the app, or use the newly created toggle in your quick settings panel
+- Press `QUICKBOOT TO WINDOWS` inside the app, or use the newly created toggle in your quick settings panel

 ## Finished!